 The Components of Inbound Marketing

 Now, these channels are still valuable for first-touch marketing—getting the word out that your company exists and that the products or services you offer are available.
 What these outlets don’t offer is the chance to nurture a relationship with potential customers and clients.
-When they want to know more about your company, where can they get the information?
+Where can they get information when they want to know more about your company?
+The components of inbound marketing aim to get that information into the hands of prospective consumers with the goal of conversion.
+Content, promotion, personalization, social media, and full integration of these components lead to a powerful marketing machine.

 The Big Steps of Inbound Marketing